ElizaBuff/Stock-Analysis/README.md

         * Refractored Code: A loop to initialize the tickerVolumes to zero.
 A loop to increase volume over all the rows in the spreadsheet.
 A loop to format the spreadsheet.

-As a result, the codes produce the same stock performances, but the refractored code executes the code faster.
+As a result, the codes produce the same stock performances, but the refractored code executes faster.

 ### Stock Performance
+Of the twelve stocks this code compared, the best stocks were ENPH and RUN because they are the only stocks with an increase in return in both 2017 and 2018.
+Of the two, ENPH had significant double digit returns both years with 129.5% in 2017 and 81.0% in 2018 while RUN had returns of 5.5% and 84% respectively.
+The worst stock was TERP because it was the only stock with negative returns in both years.

 ### Execution Time
+Each subroutine contains code that measures and reports on the execution time - *MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)*.
+The images below

+On average, the refractored code runs half a second faster.
+For the year 2017 and 2018, AllStocksAnalysisRefractored() runs approximately .57 and .53 seconds faster respectively than AllStocksAnalysis().
+The images below show the message box results.

+**2017**
 ![VBA_Challenge_2017_b4refractor](VBA_Challenge_2017_b4refractor.png)

 ![VBA_Challenge_2017](VBA_Challenge_2017.png)

+**2018**
 ![VBA_Challenge_2018_b4refractor](VBA_Challenge_2018_b4refractor.png)

 ![VBA_Challenge_2018](VBA_Challenge_2018.png)